eraygundogmus/trello-app/README.md

 ### Todos

-Note : Members, tags, checklist, deadline \
 Don't forget to add focus on text input \
 todos: \
-1 : add details on popups, add members,tags etc. in a todo details (update initialState well-matched for this) \
+1 : add details on popups, add members,tags etc. in a todo details (update initialState well-matched for this) DONE \
-2 : style everything
+2 : style everything DONE

 Notes for style : \
- create forms \
+ create forms PROCESS \
-open todo
+open todo PROCESS

+Some style bugs to fix : \
+grid row heights \
+panel position should change. (top on grid) \
+create cards should be single components

 3 : add other reducers => \
 add - remove tag \